ssciwr/faunanet/doc/source/index.rst

-.. faunanet-lab documentation master file, created by sphinx-quickstart on Thu Dec  3 09:44:08 2020.
+.. faunanet documentation master file, created by sphinx-quickstart on Thu Dec  3 09:44:08 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to faunanet-lab's documentation!
+Welcome to faunanet's documentation!
 ========================================
 .. toctree::
    :maxdepth: 2